 Tax has the meaning set out in section 12.3;

-Termination Fee means, in respect of a Delivery Point where an Interconnection Fee is payable, the amount that represents the cost to First Gas of that Delivery Point that remains to be recovered at the end of any Year, as determined by First Gas; and
+Termination Fee means, in respect of any Delivery Point for which an Interconnection Fee is payable, the amount that represents the cost to First Gas of that Delivery Point that remains to be recovered at the end of any Year, determined and notified by First Gas in accordance with section 11; and

 Work Permit means the relevant permit issued by First Gas to the Interconnected Party under First Gas’ current “Permit to Work Procedure” pursuant to section 13.2.

+Code Amendments and Precedence

+Where the Code confers rights or places obligations on the Interconnected Party, or refers to sections or terms of the Code, this Agreement will be deemed to be amended automatically if and when those rights or obligations, or sections or terms of the Code, are amended.
+In the event of any conflict or ambiguity between a provision of this Agreement and the Code, the Code shall prevail.
+In the event the Code is terminated during the term of this Agreement (and not replaced), this Agreement will:

+survive that termination and continue in full force and effect until the Expiry Date (subject to earlier termination in accordance with section 14); and

+the relevant terms of the Code will continue in full force and effect for the term of this Agreement unless First Gas and the Interconnected Party agree to amend them.

 Construction

 In this Agreement, unless the context otherwise requires: